WordPress/gutenberg/packages/style-engine/README.md

 It will return compiled CSS declartions for inline styles, or, where a selector is provided, a complete CSS rule.

-To enqueue a style for rendering in the frontend, the `$options` array requires the following:
+To enqueue a style for rendering in the site's frontend, the `$options` array requires the following:

 1.  **selector (string)** - this is the CSS selector for your block style CSS declarations.
 2.  **context (string)** - this tells the style engine where to store the styles.
 Styles in the same context will be